silentdance/ram/intl.en-US/SDK Reference/SDK Reference - STS/Java SDK.md

 STS SDKs consist of Alibaba Cloud Java SDKs and STS SDKs.

 -   To install an Alibaba Cloud Java SDK, you must firstly install `aliyun-java-sdk-core`.
 For information about how to generate code examples and perform debug operations, see [OpenAPI Explorer](https://api.aliyun.com/).
 -   To install an STS SDK, you must firstly install `aliyun-java-sdk-sts`.
-For information about STS API actions, see [Introduction](../../../../reseller.en-US/API Reference (STS)/Introduction.md#).
+For information about STS API actions, see [What is STS?](../../../../reseller.en-US/API Reference (STS)/What is STS?.md#).

 ## Installation {#section_tsg_gxv_xdb .section}